geerlingguy/ansible-role-kubernetes/README.md

   cgroupDriver: systemd
 ```

 Options to configure kubelet on any nodes in your cluster through the `kubeadm init` process.
-To get the syntax of this options see https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file and https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/kubelet-integration.
+For syntax options read the [kubelet config file](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file) and [kubelet integration](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/kubelet-integration) documentation.

 NOTE: This is the recommended way to do the kubelet-configuration.
 Most command-line-options are deprecated.